 Service-learning is a teaching approach integrating academic instruction with community service that engages students in civic responsibility, critical and creative thinking, and structured reflection.

 If you are interested in connecting with students and advertising service opportunities, please go to our website Whitworth Serves, http://serve.whitworth.edu.
-Please contact us at the Center for Service-Learning and Community Engagement if you have any questions!
+Please contact us in the Dornsife Center for Community Engagement if you have any questions!

 Who do I contact with a one-time, short-term volunteer request?

-Contact the Center for Service-Learning at 509.777.4685 and we work with you to identify the best course of action.
+Contact the Dornsife Center for Community Engagement at 509.777.4685 and we work with you to identify the best course of action.

 What is Community-Based Research and how can it benefit my agency?

 Community-Based Research (CBR) is a contribution of faculty and student resources of the college to community agencies and organizations.
 CBR is knowledge created through research with and for the community to address a need or answer a question that is generated by the community.
 CBR Projects are undertaken in academic courses, or through independent studies.
 CBR Projects are completed with reports to the community.
 Agencies may benefit from research that helps them to improve their understanding of their service populations, the effectiveness of their programs, their demographics, their funding and potential partnerships in the community.